Chengam: Demographics

 Chengam has 142,845 people employed; 84,623 are male and 58,222 are female with an employment ratio of 50%.
 Chengam is 5th in Tiruvannamalai district and ranked 69th in Tamil Nadu.
 The literacy ratio is 68% with 170,277 total literate people.
 In terms of literacy, Chengam is ranked 6th in Tiruvannamalai district and 230th in Tamil Nadu.

 Politics

 It is a part of the Tiruvannamalai (Lok Sabha constituency) since 2009.

 Culture

-Chengam Sri VenuGopala Parthasarathy Perumal Temple is more than 700 years old.
+On the basis of the epigraphs found engraved in the Upapitha part of the main shrine, Arulmigu Venugopala Parthasarathi And Rishabeshvarar Temple may be dated to the late Vijayanagara Nayaka Period of the 17th Century AD.
 Its architecture and layout is a model for Annamalaiyar Temple.
 For this festival the temple is decorated with colored lights, fireworks, naiyantimelam, karakattam (dance).
 Preparations are made for the show by the festival committee and sponsors.